-Holloway High School is a non-zoned 9-12 school that utilizes the 4 X 4 block schedule and night school to provide accelerated learning.
+Holloway High School is a non-zoned 9-12 school that utilizes the 4 X 4 block schedule to provide accelerated learning.
 The mission of Holloway is to graduate productive citizens.
 By providing an atmosphere of accountability and community spirit, Holloway has become an institution of excellence and inspiration to many who otherwise would not graduate as productive citizens.

 The No Child Left Behind--Blue Ribbon Schools Program awarded Holloway High School as a Blue Ribbon School in 2006.
 The Blue Ribbon Schools Program honors public and private K-12 schools that are either academically superior in their states or that demonstrate dramatic gains in student achievements.